-David delivered the food for his brothers and then observed as Goliath made his daily challenge to the Israeli army.
+David delivered the food to his brothers and then observed as Goliath made his daily challenge to the Israeli army.
 He was infuriated that this heathen giant was allowed to go unchallenged.
 David said to Captain Saul: "Don't worry about a thing," David told him.
 "I'll take care of this Philistine!"
 "Don't be ridiculous!"
 Saul replied.
 "How can a kid like you fight with a man like him?
 You are only a boy, and he has been in the army since he was a boy!"
-(1 Sam 17:32-33)
+(1 Sam.
+17:32-33 TLB)

-Saul said, "You are only a boy."
+"A kidonly a boy" Saul said.
 But what a boy!
 Humanly speaking this confrontation was a no brainer.
 A mere boy without armor fighting two well armed and experienced soldiers.
 Yes, two: the giant and his armor bearer!
-"He (Goliath) wore a bronze helmet, a two-hundred-pound coat of mail, bronze leggings, and carried a bronze javelin several inches thick, tipped with a twenty-five-pound iron spearhead, and his armor-bearer walked ahead of him with a huge shield."
-(I Sam.
-17:4 TLB)
+Read again: "He (Goliath) wore a bronze helmet, a two-hundred-pound coat of mail, bronze leggings, and carried a bronze javelin several inches thick, tipped with a twenty-five-pound iron spearhead, and his armor-bearer walked ahead of him with a huge shield." (v.
+4 TLB)

 This was a suicide mission David was on - unless David had some secret weapon.
 And he did have!
-Notice what David said: in V.41-47 - "Goliath walked out toward David with his shield-bearer ahead of him, sneering in contempt at this nice little red-cheeked boy!
+Notice David's boldness: "Goliath walked out toward David with his shield-bearer ahead of him, sneering in contempt at this nice little red-cheeked boy!
 "Am I a dog," he roared at David, "that you come at me with a stick?"
 And he cursed David by the names of his gods.
 "Come over here and I'll give your flesh to the birds and wild animals," Goliath yelled.
 David shouted in reply, "You come to me with a sword and a spear, but I come to you in the name of the Lord of the armies of heaven and of Israel - the very God whom you have defied.
 Today the Lord will conquer you, and I will kill you and cut off your head; and then I will give the dead bodies of your men to the birds and wild animals, and the whole world will know that there is a God in Israel!
 And Israel will learn that the Lord does not depend on weapons to fulfill his plans - he works without regard to human means!
-He will give you to us!"
-(I Sam.
-17:41-47 TLB)
+He will give you to us!" (vs. 41-47 TLB)

-Goliath was nine feet tall and here was a boy with a slingshot who aspired to be a giant killer.
-I imagine that there was laughter in the Philistine army as the soldiers looked out and saw a midget compared to the monster!
+Goliath was bigger than Shaq, the basketball player!
+And here was a boy with a slingshot who aspired to be a giant killer.
+I imagine that there was laughter in both armies as the soldiers looked out and saw a midget compared to the monster!

 Do you remember why Saul was King?
-Saul was king because he was "a head taller than any of the others."
-(I Sam.9:2 NIV) The people chose Saul based upon his physical stature.
-However in I Samuel 16, when Samuel, obeying God's instructions went to anoint Saul's replacement as King, God said, "Don't judge by a man's face or height, I don't make decisions the way you do!
+Saul was king because he was, as 1 Sam 9:2 says, "An impressive young man without equal among the Israelites - a head taller than any of the others."
+(NIV) The people chose Saul based upon his physical stature.
+However in I Sam.
+16, when Samuel, obeying God's instructions, went to anoint Saul's replacement as King, God said, "Don't judge by a man's face or height, I don't make decisions the way you do!
 Men judge by outward appearance, but I look at a man's thoughts and intentions."
 (1 Sam 16:7 TLB) One does not have to be a giant physically to fight in God's army.